 During his undergraduate years at the Conservatorium, Chilvers studied with Paul Stanhope, Trevor Pearce, Anne Boyd and Smetanin, among others.
 He was also a member of the Conservatorium Chamber Choir that toured Europe in 2012.
 In 2013, he was one of four composers invited to participate in the Symphony Australia TSO Composers' School and spent a week working with the Tasmanian Symphony Orchestra.
 At the end of 2013, Chilvers completed his degree - graduating with First Class Honours in Composition - and was subsequently awarded an Australian Postgraduate Award (APA) for further study at the Conservatorium.

 Now a doctoral student, Chilvers was one of five Australian composers invited to attend the 2014 Soundstream Emerging Composers' Forum in Adelaide.
 In early 2015, he presented his research at the Jagiellonian University in Krakow and the Karol Lipiński Academy of Music in Wrocław, before spending a month at the Karol Szymanowski Academy of Music in Katowice studying composition with the Polish composer Aleksander Lasoń. o Śląsku, was composed during his time in Poland and subsequently premiered by the Katowice-based Orkiestra Muzyki Nowej (New Music Orchestra).
 In 2016, Carvings for two saxophones and percussion appeared on Sydney-based Translucent Duo's debut album, In-Sync, with guest artist Dr Michael Duke.

-Chilvers's PhD, which explores the relationship between centuries-old musical traditions and contemporary approaches to composition, is due for completion at the end of 2017.
+Chilvers's PhD, which explores the relationship between centuries-old musical traditions and contemporary approaches to composition, will be finalised in 2018.
 He is currently a member of the Conservatorium's teaching staff.